Maximize Your Small Space With Strategic Flooring Choices

 Diagonal and checkerboard patterns are a dynamic choice for flooring that can significantly enhance the perceived size of a room.
 These patterns cleverly disrupt the conventional square layout of most spaces, creating visual interest and giving the illusion of a larger floor area.
 By drawing the eye across the diagonal lines, these patterns expand the room's dimensions in a viewer's mind.

 When implementing checkerboard flooring, selecting the appropriate scale is essential to maximize its impact.
 A checkerboard pattern that's too small can produce a busy, cramped look, detracting from the desired effect of spaciousness.
 Ideally, larger tiles or contrasting colors in a balanced checkerboard design ensure that the pattern stands out without overwhelming the space.
-This style not only adds a classic or contemporary flair depending on your choice but also works as a strategic tool to make any area feel more open and inviting.
+This style not only adds a classic or contemporary flair, depending on your choice, but also works as a strategic tool to make any area feel more open and inviting.

 Select Large Tiles